North Carolina Taxpayers' Bill of Rights

-If the issues cannot be resolved, the Department will issue a notice of final determination within nine months of the date that you filed the request for review.
+If the issues cannot be resolved, the Department will issue a notice of final determination pursuant to the provisions of N.C.
+Gen. Stat. §105-241.14.
 The final determination will state the basis of the determination.
 The final determination issued for a proposed assessment will also show the amount of tax, penalties, and interest you owe and the collection options available to the Department if the amount shown due is not paid and you do not contest the final determination.
 Final determinations issued for a denied refund or proposed assessment will explain the procedure you must follow to contest the final determination.

 If you disagree with the NOFD or the denied refund based on the Department’s determination that the refund claim was not filed within the statute of limitations, you may file a petition for a contested tax case hearing at the Office of Administrative Hearings (OAH).
 The OAH has impartial administrative law judges that hear cases that individual citizens and businesses file against government agencies.
 A petition for a contested tax case hearing may be filed only after the Department has issued the notice of final determination.
 You must file the petition with the Office of Administrative Hearings within 60 days of the date the final determination is mailed to you by the Department.
 You do not have to pay the tax, penalty, and interest due before proceeding to a hearing at the Office of Administrative Hearings.
 If you disagree with the final decision in the contested tax case before the Office of Administrative Hearings, you may file a petition in the Superior Court of Wake County in accordance with the procedures for a mandatory business case as set forth in G.S.
 7A-45.4(b) through (f).
 However, you must pay the amount of tax, penalties, and interest the final decision states is due before filing the petition.
 (The appeal information given here is a general description of your appeal rights and does not cover all situations.
 You should visit the Office of Administrative Hearings website for further information.)